 And if they had, a company to help them blog and optimize and things of that nature, their fans want to hear more of their life story more about what they’re trying to do. so trying to find that one niche, especially with gyms, I think gyms is a, and that’s, that’s funny, you said that because I see, I see a lot of athletes and that’s why my niche is somewhat little harder to, to branch out because you get a lot of athletes that want to do their passion and Jim’s is one of the huge ones and trying to get them to understand, Hey, social media is great, but that’s only one digital marketing effort.
 And I think that’s the hardest thing to get athletes to understand is social media is only one.
 We have multiple other avenues.
 We want to turn those fans into customers for you, you know? so how do you define, so how do you define, uh, a really Epic athletes brand?
 Like, is there someone out there that you think that you needed?
 Right.

 Rodell Razor (11:37):

-I think that there’s, there’s a lot of people doing it, right.
-And there’s some people that I’m really drawn to.
+I think that there’s, there’s a lot of people doing it, right?
+And there are some people that I’m really drawn to.
 And I wrote down, I was thinking about this because I wrote down, I knew we were going to talk today.
 I was writing down some names and I’m like, man, these, these, like whether you followed sports or not names like Michael Jordan, Allen Iverson, Michael Vick, Kobe Bryant, Tim Tebow, right?
-Like, he’s gone to kind of a different direction with his brand guys who really like lean on, you know, part of their brand is, you know, who they are and their faith like drew Brees or Russell Wilson or Steph Curry. and then there’s the guys that I think are really cool that have, you know, just different like Dennis Rodman.
-I don’t know if you’ve watched the special, uh, earlier this week, or, or like, uh, run our test, right.
+Like, he’s gone to kind of a different direction with his brand guys who really like lean on, you know, part of their brand is, you know, who they are and their faith like drew Brees or Russell Wilson or Steph Curry. and then there are the guys that I think are really cool that have, you know, just different like Dennis Rodman.
+I don’t know if you’ve watched the special, uh, earlier this week, or, or like, uh, run our test, right?

 Rodell Razor (12:23):